eriqande/con-gen-csu/assignments/005-slurm-and-bwa-mem2/README.md

 Then record the sbatch command lines you used to launch these scripts from the command line in a file called `sbatchy.txt`.
+It should be clear that you will launch `trim_all.sh` and `index2.sh` first, then, when both of those are done, you will launch `map2.sh`.
+Each script should run from the top-level directory of the repo (i.e. the `con-gen-csu` directory).

+Finally, when it is all done, record the SHA1 hashes (with `sha1sum`) of all the output bam files that have been created.

+To complete this assignment, create a new branch called `005-trim-map2`